khaoula1972/first-aid-chatbot/README.md

 ## **Local Installation Guide (WSL Environment)**

-This project — **First Aid Chatbot** — is deployed and publicly accessible on Vercel at the following address:
+This project is deployed and publicly accessible on Vercel at the following address:
 [https://first-aid-chatbot.vercel.app/](https://first-aid-chatbot.vercel.app/)

 If you wish to run the application locally, you should **create an isolated development environment** under **WSL (Windows Subsystem for Linux)** to avoid dependency conflicts and ensure consistent configuration.
 Follow the steps below carefully.